henriquejnascimento/demo-spring-security/README.md

 Demo Spring Security - JWT + OAUTH 2

 Note: <br />
- 1 - You need to generate the private RSA key and public RSA key and place it in the "/src/main/resources/keys/" directory. <br/>
+ 1 - You need to generate the private RSA key and public RSA key and place it in the "/src/main/resources/keys/" directory.
+I recommend using OpenSSL. <br/>
  2 - Use the sample collections ("/development/collections/") with Postman.

 ### Features implemented